Postnatal depression in fathers

 Perhaps the most important thing to recognise is that someone suffering from PND may need encouragement to seek help, and support to get it.
 Help them find someone to talk to and reassure them that they will feel better.

-It is also important to avoid negative coping strategies, such as drinking too much or working too hard and staying away from home.
+- It's also important to avoid negative coping strategies, such as drinking too much or working too hard and staying away from home.
 Sharing your thoughts and feelings - as hard as that might feel - is probably the best thing you can do.

 There are a range of approaches for treating PND which include: